 - 1.1.
 Reproductive immunology is an area of medicine that explores how the immune system and reproductive system interact with each other.
-In fertility treatment, it is based on the theory that miscarriage may be caused by an immune response to the embryo.
-This idea has been used by a few centres in the UK to explain the fertility problems experienced by some patients and treatments have been developed that propose to increase live birth rate. - 1.2.
-Treatment involves intravenous immunoglobulin (IVIg) and drugs (steroids, TNF blockers) which are used to suppress 'natural killer' (NK) cells.
-NK cells are a type of immune system cell and there has been much debate in the literature about their role.
-They normally circulate in the blood and fight viral infections (peripheral NK cells).
-Cells with similar characteristics to NK cells are found in the uterus, but they also have important differences.
-Some clinicians believe that measuring levels of NK cells in the blood can give useful information about NK cell levels in the uterus. - 1.3.
-Some clinicians think that high levels of NK cells in the uterus causes an abnormal immune response to sperm and/or embryos, which could be the cause of infertility for many patients.
-Clinicians offering this service suggest that the chance of a successful pregnancy can be increased by using drugs and/or intravenous immunoglobulin to correct the immune response.
+In fertility treatment, it is based on the theory that there must be effective regulation of the maternal (and fetal) immune systems in order for a successful pregnancy. - 1.2.
+Peripheral Natural Killer (NK) cells are part of the immune system and there has been much debate in the literature about their role in female reproductive performance.
+Uterine natural killer (uNK) cells are thought to play a significant role in the establishment and maintenance of early pregnancy. - 1.3.
+Some clinicians believe that measuring levels of NK cells in the blood can give useful information about NK cell levels in the uterus and it is also thought by some, that high levels of NK cells in the uterus causes an abnormal immune response to sperm and/or embryos, which could cause infertility in many patients.
+Clinicians offering this service suggest that the chance of a successful pregnancy can be increased by using drugs and/or intravenous immunoglobulin (IVIg) to correct the immune response.